murphymv/dissCqN/README.md

 errors/confidence intervals – the main advantage of `dissCqN` is it’s simplicity and speed, when only the original empirical C<sub>*qN*</sub>
 measures are required (and also if dissimilarity is preferred to similarity).
-Everything can be accomplished using a single function, [`dissCqN()`](https://murphymv.github.io/dissCqN/reference/dissCqN.html), which takes a matrix of assemblages x species as it’s first argument (or a list of species interaction matrices, for network dissimilarity).
+Everything can be accomplished with a single function, [`dissCqN()`](https://murphymv.github.io/dissCqN/reference/dissCqN.html), which takes a matrix of assemblages x species as it’s first argument (or a list of species interaction matrices, for network dissimilarity).